 The same can be said for businesses that run solely on Etsy or Amazon.
 You, as the vendor, don’t own the platform or the customers.
 If you violate their terms or they just decide they want to shut you down, they can and they will, and you‘ll be left without a business.

-Another example are those product-based businesses that rely heavily on wholesale.
-Once the pandemic hit and brick and mortar got shut down, there was little to no business left.
+Another example is those product-based businesses that rely heavily on wholesale.
+Once the pandemic hit and brick-and-mortar got shut down, there was little to no business left.
 These are, of course, all extreme examples, but the concept is important.

 It’s the same for those who rely only on SEO.
 If a business is executing SEO solely for search engines instead of customers, one Google update can have them plummeting in the rankings.
 Or if you’ve built your entire business on Facebook ads and all of a sudden CPAs shoot up and your ads are no longer profitable, you won’t have a business.

 Diversify with an email list and brand recognition